Sandeep Verma: Biography

-Born on 24 June 1966, in Kanpur in the Indian state of Uttar Pradesh, Sandeep Verma did his early schooling in Varanasi and completed his Master's degree at Banaras Hindu University in 1989.
+Born in Kanpur in the Indian state of Uttar Pradesh, Sandeep Verma did his early schooling in Varanasi and completed his Master's degree at Banaras Hindu University in 1989.
 Subsequently, he secured a PhD from the University of Illinois Medical Center, Chicago in 1994 and he did his post-doctoral work, first at Johns Hopkins University and later at the Max Planck Institute for Experimental Medicine.
-On his return to India in 1997, he joined the Indian Institute of Technology, Kanpur as an Assistant Professor and is currently working as a Professor.
+He joined the Indian Institute of Technology, Kanpur as an Assistant Professor and is currently working as a Professor.

 Research Profile

 Verma's researches may broadly be classified into four segments: Ordered Peptide Assemblies, Metal-Mediated Systems, New Antimicrobials and Small Molecule Stem Cell Interaction.
 He is credited with the synthesis of enzyme mimics using metal-mediated systems and his group is involved in developing bio-inspired soft matter and protocols for using biological building blocks as diagnostic tools for diseases.
 His research has been documented in a number of peer-reviewed articles, reviews and book chapters.
 He serves as an Associate Editor of Chemical Communications (RSC, UK) and served on the Editorial Advisory Boards of Cell Chemical Biology, ChemBioChem and Journal of Peptide Science.